wokamoto/dogmap.jp/wp-content/plugins/p3-profiler/readme.txt

 </code>

 == Changelog ==

+= 1.5.3.9 =
+Security update: Escape URLs returned by add_query_arg and remove_query_arg

+= 1.5.3.8 =
+Bugfix for HTML element with space in the id

+= 1.5.3.7 =
+Ensure HTML element names are distinct.
+Props mogulbuster

+= 1.5.3.6 =
+Internal version bump to ensure new CSS/JS isn't cached

+= 1.5.3.5 =
+* CSS fix for jQuery UI Dialogs.  props cklosows

+= 1.5.3.3 =
+* Fixes a CSS issue with overlays and soem browsers

+= 1.5.3.2 =
+* Style Updates for 4.1

+= 1.5.3.1 =
+* Fixed logic bug in determining debug_backtrace arguements

+= 1.5.3 =
+* Improved scanner performance (props askapache)
+* Fix a CSS conflict in overlays

+= 1.5.2 =
+ * Fix a race condition in the error detection logic
+ * Add a notice about WordPress SEO and Jetpack

+= 1.5.1 =
+ * Fix a bug which broke debug mode and caused scanning to not work properly for some users.

 = 1.5.0 =
  * Fixed a CSS compatibility issue between WordPress 3.8 / MP6 and jQuery UI (props mintfactory)